Medical and dental practice activities dominates the sector

 Expense refers to cost incurred by the establishment during the year whether paid or payable.
 This is treated on a consumed basis.
 Valuation is at purchaser price including taxes and other charges, net of rebates, returns and allowances.
 Goods and services received by the establishment from other establishments of the same enterprise are valued as though purchased.

-Valued added is gross output less intermediate input.
-Gross output for human health and social works activities is the sum of the total revenue (less interest income, rent income from land, dividend income, royalty income and franchise income), capital expenditures of fixed assets produced on own account and change in inventories.
-Intermediate input is equal to the sum of the following cost items: materials and supplies purchased; fuels, lubricants, oils and greases purchased; electricity purchased, water purchased; cost of industrial services done by others; cost of non-industrial services done by others (less rent expense for land); goods purchased for resale; research and development expense; environmental protection expense; royalty fee; franchise fee and other expense; less change in inventory of materials and supplies; fuels, lubricants, oils and greases; and goods for resale; research and development expense; environmental protection expense; royal fee; franchise fee and other expense.
+Value Added is gross output less intermediate input.
+Gross output for human health and social work activities sector is equal to the sum of the total income (less interest income from land, dividend income, royalty income and franchise income), capital expenditures of fixed assets produced on own account, and change in inventory.
+Intermediate input is equal to the sum of the following expense items: materials and supplies; fuels, lubricants, oils and greases; electricity and water; industrial services done by others; non-industrial services done by others (less rent expense for land); goods purchased for resale; research and experimental development expense; environmental protection expense; royalty fee; franchise fee and other expense; less change in inventory of materials and supplies; fuels, lubricants, oils and greases; and goods for resale; research and development expense; environmental protection expense; royal fee; franchise fee and other expense.

 Gross addition to tangible fixed assets is equal to capital expenditures less sale of fixed assets, including land.